 1. You can use the COVID special enrollment period to get covered under the Affordable Care Act, even though open enrollment is over.

 Because of the COVID-19 pandemic, Washington Healthplanfinder will be open for new Obamacare signups until August 15, 2021.
 This extension of the state's usual open enrollment period allows all Washingtonians to get health coverage and benefit from new financial assistance programs.

 To learn more about enrollment, see How To Sign Up for Obamacare in Washington.

-In addition, if your income is very low, you may qualify for free or low-cost coverage through Medicaid in Washington.
+Medicaid.
+If your income is very low, you may qualify for free or low-cost coverage through Apple Health in Washington.

 For more information, see Ways to Save Money on Obamacare in Washington.

 4. If you are unemployed in 2021, you qualify for free health insurance.

 If you receive unemployment benefits for at least one week in 2021, the American Rescue Plan guarantees that you can receive a mid-level silver plan for 2021 at no cost to you.
 This is because the law will disregard any income you earn over 133% of the federal poverty level.
 And that, in turn, will lock in the highest level of premium assistance for you.
 If you get a job, your eligibility will change.
 You’ll be able to apply for this benefit when you purchase an insurance plan through Washington Healthplanfinder.
 Be prepared to prove that you are receiving or have received unemployment compensation this year.